Vivek6282/Online-Library-Book-Reservation-Site/README.md

 - **Intrusion Lockout**: Visual feedback and time-based locks for failed entry attempts.

 ---
+🚀 Setup
+- ** Using Xampp**: By launching Xampp you will be able to activate our website and try it out as you desire.

 ## 🧪 Verified Operations: The Test Ledger
 Below is the record of functional verification performed on the live environment.